Thai tycoon in poaching scandal convicted on firearms charge

-BANGKOK (AP) - A court in Thailand has sentenced a construction tycoon to six months in prison for illegal firearms possession in the latest case in a scandal that erupted when he was accused of poaching protected animals in a wildlife sanctuary.
+BANGKOK (AP) - A court in Thailand on Tuesday sentenced a construction tycoon to six months in prison for illegal firearms possession in the latest case in a scandal that erupted when he was accused of poaching protected animals in a wildlife sanctuary.

-The Bangkok Criminal Court on Tuesday halved the one-year sentence for Premchai Karnasuta because he pleaded guilty.
+The Bangkok Criminal Court halved the one-year sentence for Premchai Karnasuta because he pleaded guilty.
+It rejected his lawyer’s request that it commute the sentence to probation.

 Premchai and several employees of his Italian-Thai Development company were found with guns and the carcasses of a black panther and other animals when they were caught hunting in western Thailand in February last year.

-Premchai has already received a 16-month sentence for possessing the carcass of an endangered Kajij pheasant and firearms in public areas.
-He also received a one-year sentence for attempting to bribe a park ranger.
-He remains free on bail.
+Premchai was already sentenced in March this year to 16 months’ imprisonment for possessing the carcass of an endangered Kajij pheasant and firearms in public areas.
+He also received a one-year sentence in June for attempting to bribe a park ranger.
+He remains free on bail on all the charges, paying bail of 200,000 baht ($6,490) in the latest case.

+The arms that he was convicted of possessing illegally were found in a police raid on his Bangkok home after his arrest in the wildlife sanctuary in Kanchanaburi province.

+Three other hunting companions were found guilty of possessing the panther carcass, but Premchai was acquitted of the charge.

 Sign up for Daily Newsletters